mmycin/mongorm/CONTRIBUTING.md

 Thank you for contributing to Mongorm!
 Your efforts help improve the project and are greatly appreciated.
 If you have any questions, feel free to reach out via [GitHub Issues](https://github.com/mmycin/mongorm/issues) or our [discussion page](https://github.com/mmycin/mongorm/discussions).

----

-Feel free to customize this template to better fit your project’s needs or to include specific guidelines relevant to Mongorm.